 Beijing, China | Yuan Legacy of Kublai Khan

-Fly back to Beijing.
-After settling in, Ride Like a Local on a pedicab through a hutong, a vast, yet intimate neighborhood of small winding alleyways.
+Fly back to Beijing and Ride Like a Local on a pedicab through a hutong, a vast, yet intimate neighborhood of small winding alleyways.
 Beijing’s hutongs (and the term itself) trace their roots back to Kublai Khan’s Yuan Dynasty, an extension of his grandfather, Genghis’ Mongol Empire.
 This evening, gather with your fellow travellers to celebrate your journey with a farewell dinner.

 After breakfast, transfer to the airport for your flight.